New JNU VC denies having Twitter account, alleges conspiracy against her

 Old tweets from an unverified handle @SantishreeD caused widespread outrage on social media.

-The newly-appointed vice chancellor of Jawaharlal Nehru University, Santishree Dhulipudi Pandit, claimed on Tuesday that she never had a Twitter account after old tweets from an unverified handle in her name were shared widely, the Hindustan Times reported.
+The newly-appointed vice chancellor of Jawaharlal Nehru University, Santishree Dhulipudi Pandit, claimed on Tuesday that she never had a Twitter account after old tweets shared from an unverified handle in her name caused widespread outrage on social media, the Hindustan Times reported.

 The Union education ministry had appointed Pandit to the post on Monday, after which old tweets from the handle @SantishreeD came to light.
 Some of the tweets seemed to condone the assassination of Mahatma Gandhi and made disparaging remarks about Christians and Muslims.

-Shortly thereafter, the Twitter account was deactivated following widespread outrage on social media.
+Shortly thereafter, the Twitter account was deactivated.

 Pandit on Tuesday distanced herself from the controversial Twitter account.
 “It has been found out that it has been hacked and somebody internally from JNU has done this,” she told The Indian Express.
 “The point is, many people are unhappy that I am the first woman V-C.”